aiven/devportal/docs/products/postgresql/howto/prevent-full-disk.rst

 Increase free space by upgrading to a larger plan
 -------------------------------------------------

-When upgrading to a larger plan, new nodes with bigger disk space capacity, are created and replace the original nodes.
-Once the upgrade is finished and the free space increased, write operations are enabled again.
+When upgrading to a larger plan, new nodes with bigger disk space capacity are created and replace the original nodes.
+Once the new nodes with increased disk capacity are up and running, the disk usage returns to below the critical level and the system automatically sets the ``default_transaction_read_only`` parameter to ``OFF`` allowing write operations again.
 You can upgrade the Aiven for PostgreSQL service plan via the `Aiven console <https://console.aiven.io/>`_ or :doc:`Aiven CLI </docs/tools/cli>`.

 To perform a plan upgrade via the `Aiven console <https://console.aiven.io/>`_:

-* Go to the Aiven for PostgreSQL service page
+#.
+Go to the Aiven for PostgreSQL service page
-* In the *Overview* tab scroll down to the **Service plan** section and click on **Upgrade Plan**
+#.
+In the *Overview* tab scroll down to the **Service plan** section and click on **Upgrade Plan**
-* Select the new plan with higher capacity and click **Upgrade**.
+#.
+Select the new plan with higher capacity and click **Upgrade**.

 Once the new nodes with increased disk capacity are up and running, the disk usage returns to below the critical level and the system automatically sets the ``default_transaction_read_only`` parameter to ``OFF`` allowing write operations again.